 - minimize air pollution by reducing the use of fossil fuels.

 - support hundreds of solar companies and thousands of jobs in Virginia’s growing solar industry.

 Most solar systems you see on home rooftops are photovoltaic (PV) panels consisting of many connected cells.
 Each small cell is like a sandwich made of two thin wafers of semiconducting material, usually silicon.
 Several connected panels make up a solar array, and wires and conduits connect the entire setup.

 When the sun shines on the cells, photons are absorbed, and light is converted into electrical energy.
 The flow of electricity generated by the panels is direct current (DC), but it passes through an inverter, which changes it to alternative current (AC) for use in the home.

 The amount of electricity (kWh, or kilowatt hours) depends on the size of the array and the amount of sunlight it receives.
 Sunlight is affected by various factors, including geographic location, shading from buildings or trees, and orientation of the roof.

-Costs of Solar Power in Northern Virginia
+What Is the Cost of Solar Power in Northern Virginia?

 It isn’t easy to pin down an exact cost of solar panels in Virginia, but the cost per watt runs about $2.66, compared to a national average of $2.51 to $3.31 per watt.
 The cost of an average-size residential VA solar installation is estimated between $11,900 and $16,160.